recoveryplus/recoveryplus.github.io/step-2.md

 - **COMPASSION**: Everyone is doing the best they can with the resources they have available.
 Is it possible those you are angry towards are spiritually and/or mentally sick?
 Is there such thing as a perfect person?
 Are we all imperfect beings who have made mistakes in our lives?
 How might you practice compassion?

+- **UNDERSTANDING**: Nobody is truly broken; everyone has a reason for the way that they are and the way that they behave.
+Their past programming may be helpful or unhelpful.
+What reasons may have driven this person's actions?

 - **PERSPECTIVE**: How might your actions be perceived by those you are angry towards?
 How may have you harmed them?

 - **PRIORITIES**: How much will this resentment matter at the end of your life?
 What other things might be much more important than this resentment?